Brazilian Operacontemporary operaNew MusicNew SongsPerformance ArtSongSongwriters

 Fee: U$900.00

-The classes will take place online from September 11th to December 04, 2024.
+The classes will be online from September 11th to December 04, 2024.

 12 Online Sessions: Wednesdays 7-9 PM EST